Iowa Gun Laws

 Iowa’s concealed carry reciprocity program offers a convenient option for both residents and non-residents.
 The state’s recent changes, including constitutional carry and permit-less open carry, have expanded gun rights.
 With an understanding of Iowa’s concealed carry laws, quick facts, and reciprocity agreements, individuals can responsibly exercise their right to carry concealed firearms in the state.

-A: Yes, non-residents can apply for a Professional permit at the state level through the Iowa Department of Public Safety, provided they meet the necessary requirements.
+Yes, non-residents can apply for a Professional permit at the state level through the Iowa Department of Public Safety, provided they meet the requirements.